 As with anything financial, seeking advice is valuable to ensure you're making informed decisions.
 Below are a couple of independent websites that will offer a lot of helpful information, and don't hesitate to talk to your bank.

 - Think about KiwiSaver as an option to buy your first home

-One of the good things about KiwiSaver is that if you're a first time homebuyer, you can apply to withdraw the contributions that you and your employer have made to put towards the purchase of your first home.
+One of the good things about KiwiSaver is that if you're a first time homebuyer, you can apply to withdraw the contributions that you and your employer have made to date to put towards the purchase of your first home.